praveen836845/Flex_wallet/README.md

 ## Problem Statement

 With the rapid evolution of blockchain technology, users face challenges in managing assets across multiple networks.
 Traditional wallets often require the use of multiple applications, leading to confusion and inefficiency.
-CrossX addresses this fragmentation, enabling users to manage their assets from a single platform.
+Flex Wallet addresses this fragmentation, enabling users to manage their assets from a single platform.

 ## Getting Started